nidhi-singh02/cosmic-egg/README.md

 ---

-Built with 💜 using Pyth Entropy v2 on Base Sepolia
+Built with 💜 using Pyth Entropy v2 on Monad Testnet